B License Program

 B License Grading and Assessment Policy

-Final assessments are based on Canadian Soccer Association qualified Assessors’ analysis of the participant’s performance and their potential to move to the next level of certification.
+Final assessments are based on Canada Soccer qualified Assessors’ analysis of the participant’s performance and their potential to move to the next level of certification.

 The following table outlines how the Overall Result and the combined Practical Coaching scores determine the outcome and certification pathway of Candidates taking the B License-National Course: